Already a customer?

 In addition to the specific disclosures of personal data set out in this Section 3, we may disclose your personal data with law enforcement and fraud prevention agencies, so we can help tackle fraud or where such disclosure is necessary for compliance with a legal obligation to which we are subject, in order to protect your vital interests or the vital interests of another natural person, or in connection with the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative out-of-court procedure.

+Your data could be processed by our staff or third parties working outside the United Kingdom, in particular the Republic of Ireland, United States of America and Australia.
+Where data is processed in the European Economic Area (EEA), we ensure that we have appropriate transfer mechanisms in place, such as Standard Contractual Clauses (SCCs) or Binding Corporate Rules (BCRs).
+For example, we store personal data through a third-party processor (Amazon Web Services) based in the Republic of Ireland on the basis of SCCs.
 We have model clauses in place across our group of companies, listed in our most recent annual report: www.nakedwinesplc.co.uk.
-Your data could be processed by our staff working outside the EEA, in particular the United States of America and Australia.
 We will take all reasonable steps to ensure your information is treated securely and in line with this policy.
 You acknowledge that personal data that you submit for publication through our website, for example wine reviews, may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.

 5. How long we retain your data